cass-kul/cass-kul.github.io/_exercises/3-functions-stack.md

 # Introduction

-In the last sessions you have already gained first experience with assembly code in RISC-V and by now also have a basic understanding of C code.
+In the last sessions, you have already gained some experience with assembly code in RISC-V and, by now, also have a basic understanding of C code.
-In this session, we will dive deeper into what difficulties arise when writing larger programs, how we can extend our registers by using memory, and how this helps us to also write code elements that resemble functions as you know them from higher-level languages.
+In this session, we will dive deeper into what difficulties arise when writing larger programs, how we can extend our registers by using memory, and how this helps us to write code elements that resemble functions as you know them from higher-level languages.

 ## Recap: Functions in C